 A child organization is an organization that is created within an organization.
 This allows AMP to be completely scaleable when deployed in large companies and organizations.
 Each child organization can operate interdependently with all of the capabilities of a parent organization.
 For example, a large university can have its root organization and each campus can be created as a child organization.
 This allows individual campuses to operate independently while still being part of an overall university wide accessibility initiative.

-A Project is simply a group of reports and AMP Tests.
-Projects can be used to model diverse IT applications or keep track of multiple versions of a single system.
-For example, a website project might contain a variety of different reports relating to the PDF content on the site, a Flash movie on the site and the general content templates on the site.
-Projects can also be used to group subsequent audits or spiders of a site over time.
-For example, a single project can keep track of the 1.0, 1.1, 1.2 and 2.0 reports for a site.
+An Asset is simply a group of reports and AMP Tests.
+Assets can be used to model diverse IT applications or keep track of multiple versions of a single system.
+For example, a website asset might contain a variety of different reports relating to the PDF content on the site, a Flash movie on the site and the general content templates on the site.
+Assets can also be used to group subsequent audits or spiders of a site over time.
+For example, an asset can keep track of the 1.0, 1.1, 1.2 and 2.0 reports for a site.